"Nature does not know the concept of waste; the only species capable of making something no one desires is the human species." - Gunter Pauli

 By noticing and naming the practice of upcycling, Berkana invites a learning community to form in which practitioners exchange ideas and co-create new solutions.
 We hope the practice of upcycling will become a natural way of living—that it becomes just what we do.
 By sharing stories from around the world, we will begin to demonstrate that upcycling isn’t some harebrained idea; instead, it is simply a better way to live on this small planet.
 In our work at Berkana for the past four years, we have learned that it is through these kinds of communities that learning accelerates, and healthy and robust practices develop quickly.
 As communities of practice develop their expertise and stay together, emergence into a system of influence becomes possible.

-Join the Trashure Campaign!Last Updated on 2012-04-02 at 18:49The Upcycling Initiative Oaxaca is starting an exciting new partnership with the Kaospilots program in Denmark.
-Five amazing students are coming to Oaxaca to help us determine the...
-More »
+Join the Trashure Campaign!Last Updated on 2012-04-02 00:00:00The Upcycling Initiative Oaxaca is starting an exciting new partnership with the Kaospilots program in Denmark.
+Five amazing students are coming to Oaxaca to help us determine the viability of the Upcycling Initiative moving to the next level in the small community of San Sebastián Teitipac.
+We are raising some funds to support the collaboration.
+Please support our Indiegogo fundraising campaign to help this collaboration happen!
+Click here to see the awesome campaign page and SPREAD THE WORD!
+Click here to see the video!

-Eco-Casas en el Basurero de OaxacaLast Updated on 2011-10-09 at 17:16These are shots taken by SiKanda and friends during their recent collaboration with Techamos la Mano Oaxaca and other civil organizations in the city of Oaxaca.
-The purpose was...
-More »
+Eco-Casas en el Basurero de OaxacaLast Updated on 2011-10-09 17:01:11These are shots taken by SiKanda and friends during their recent collaboration with Techamos la Mano Oaxaca and other civil organizations in the city of Oaxaca.
+The purpose was construction of four houses with Tetrapak and PET bottles at the municipal dump.